-Next go to Petition > Intro blurb.
+Next, go to Petition settings > Intro.
 Here you can edit the headline for the petition.
 You can also provide additional information to give context to the petition in the "Intro text" area.
 This blurb will appear above the petition text.

 Here you can include an explanation of the circumstances surrounding the petition.
 Even if the issue is all over the media, assume visitors haven’t heard about it.
 If you have a powerful video or news clip that illustrates the need to sign the petition, consider embedding it in the intro blurb.